OPEN 7 DAYS A WEEK FROM 6:00AM TO 11:00PM

 Safety Guidelines

-• Never combine with other NSAIDs or human pain medications
+• Never combine with other pain meds unless directed

 With Food or Without?

-Meloxicam is usually given with food to reduce stomach upset.
+Meloxicam is best given with food to reduce the risk of stomach upset.

 Tips for Easier Administration